 Through courses and research, students interact with our internationally recognized faculty in a collaborative environmental that is informal yet intellectually rigorous.
 The M.S. degree usually requires one to two years to complete.
 Students are required to complete core courses, take part in our seminar series, and participate as teaching assistants.
 Students can complete a combination of coursework and an independent research thesis (Plan A), or they can focus on coursework (Plan B).

-Students in Plan A must earn a minimum of 30 credit hours, at least 18 of which should be attributed to 400-level courses.
-The balance of the credit-hour requirement can be satisfied through independent reading (no more than 4 credit hours) and thesis research (at least 6 credit hours), culminating in a master’s thesis.
+Plan A, Thesis Option.
+Students in Plan A must earn a minimum of 30 credit hours, at least 18 of which should be 400-level courses.
+The remaining credit-hour requirement can be satisfied through independent reading (no more than 4 credit hours) and thesis research (at least 6 credit hours), culminating in a master’s thesis.
 Students who pursue the Plan A thesis option are eligible to apply for departmental research awards to help fund their research.

-Students in Plan B must earn a minimum of 32 credit hours of coursework acceptable as graduate credits, at least 18 of which should be attributed to the 400-level courses identified and no more than 4 through independent reading.
-Students may opt for industrial internship (1 credit hour), for which a final essay must be submitted as a part of their degree requirements.
-In addition to coursework and the essay, all Plan B students must pass a comprehensive oral examination as part of the degree requirements.
+Plan B, Coursework Option.
+Students in Plan B must earn a minimum of 32 credit hours.
+At least 18 of the credits should be 400-level courses and no more than 4 credits can be from independent reading.
+Students may also complete an industrial internship (1 credit hour), for which a final essay must be submitted as a part of their degree requirements.
+All Plan B students must also pass a comprehensive written examination.

 Applying.
 For information about financial aid and applying to the alternative energy program visit the following webpage: apply to Rochester.
 This post-graduate program is designed for students entering with a BS degree in engineering or science.
 Entering students must have completed*:

 - Two general chemistry courses

 Students who have not taken these courses can still be admitted but may be required to take courses in addition to the degree requirements described below.
 Some technical electives may also require that students take an additional course in organic chemistry.